 - This is going to be messy.
 Really messy.
 So be sure to bring an extra outfit for baby and possibly for yourself!

 Because there are so many different food allergies out there these days (dairy, wheat, sugar, etc) I always ask that my clients provide the cake.
 This gives you full control over what’s inside of the cake, as well as the design!
 I highly, highly recommend getting a smash cake from a professional bakery.
+Homemade cakes can be beautiful but they’re often very dry and the icing is hard.
 My absolute favorite is Buttercream Cakes & Catering!
 Ann does amazing work and can create almost any design you can think of.
 She’ll also deliver your smash cake right to my studio so you don’t have to worry about traveling with it!
+You can also check out Coccadotts Cake Shop and Publix.

 If you’d like to learn more or schedule a cake smash session for your little one’s first birthday, head on over to the baby page!
-Feel free to scroll around, look at some more adorable portrait and package information, and then message me to start the conversation.
+Feel free to scroll around, look at some more adorable portraits and then message me to start the conversation.
 Thanks for stopping by! 🙂